Ban Tsui: Career

 Dr. Tsui has published over 150 articles and letters (110 articles and 59 letters) covering clinical and basic research.
-Dr. Tsui is an avid and internationally recognized researcher in many areas of regional anesthesia and is invited as a visiting professor and guest speaker to many institutions.
+He is the founding chair for Regional Anesthesia Cardiothoracic Enhanced Recovery (RACER) Special interest group (SIG) for the Society of Cardiovascular Anesthesiologists; and the American Society of Regional Anesthesia.
+Dr. Tsui was the founding chair for the Ultrasound regional and POCUS SIG (ULT-RA POCUS) with the Society of Pediatric Anesthesia.

-Dr. Tsui is the author of the first textbook in describing how to use ultrasound together with nerve stimulation to perform regional anesthesia, entitled "Textbook Atlas of Ultrasound and Nerve Stimulation-Guided Regional Anesthesia" and is a co-author of Principles of Airway Management (4th edition); he has also contributed 17 book chapters to several anesthesiology textbooks.
+Dr. Tsui is the author of the first textbook describing how to use ultrasound together with nerve stimulation to perform regional anesthesia, titled "Atlas of Ultrasound and Nerve Stimulation-Guided Regional Anesthesia" and is a co-author of Principles of Airway Management (4th edition); he has also contributed 17 book chapters to several anesthesiology textbooks.
 In addition, Dr. Tsui is the co-author of the first regional anesthesia in using ultrasound for pediatric patients, entitled "Pediatric Atlas of Ultrasound and Nerve Stimulation-Guided Regional Anesthesia Regional Anesthesia".

+Previously at Stanford University Dr. Tsui served as the Associate Chief and the director of research for the division of regional anesthesia with the Department of Anesthesiology, Perioperative and Pain medicine.
+He was also the Director of Stanford University Pediatric Regional Anesthesia (SUPRA) at Lucile Packard Children's Hospital Stanford.
+Dr Tsui previously held the position of Professor of Anesthesiology and Pain Medicine at the University of Alberta and was the Director of the Regional Anesthesia and Acute Pain Service at the University of Alberta Hospital and the Site Chief for Anesthesia at the Cross Cancer Institute in Edmonton.

+Dr. Tsui is an academic researcher focusing on the fields of regional anesthesia and pain medicine.
+Examples include describing the Tsui Test and developing the StimuLong Sono-Tsui for ease of pediatric epidural placement.
+Along with his son, Dr. Jonathan Jenkin Tsui, Dr. Tsui developed a catheter-over-needle kit allowing a continuous catheter placement to be performed with the ease of a single shot during peripheral nerve blocks.

-Furthermore, Dr. Tsui is also heavily involved in the world of academic literature.
-He holds the position of Associate Editor for the Regional Anesthesia and Pain Medicine Journal (2006–Present) and is an Editorial Board Member for the Canadian Journal of Anesthesia (2006–Present).
+He holds the position of Associate Editor for the Regional Anesthesia and Pain Medicine Journal (2006–2022) for over 16 years and was promoted to Editor for the Regional Anesthesia and Pain Medicine Journal in 2022, He has also been an Editorial Board Member for the Canadian Journal of Anesthesia (2006–2018) for 12 years.

 Dr. Tsui is also a guest reviewer for multiple journals including: